Amazon reports $59.7 billion in Q1 2019 revenue: AWS up 41%, subscriptions up 40%, and ‘other’ up 34%

 “The son of a working single mom, Leo Jean Baptiste grew up speaking Haitian Creole in a New Jersey home without internet access.
 He’s also one of our inaugural group of 100 high school seniors to receive a $40,000 Amazon Future Engineer scholarship and Amazon internship,” Bezos said in a statement.
 “He rose to the top of his class and is set to study computer science at college this fall, with the dream of getting a job in machine learning.
 Our passion for invention led us to create Amazon Future Engineer so we could help young people like Leo from underrepresented groups and underserved communities across the country.
 In addition to 100 college scholarships a year, we’re funding computer science classes in 1,000 high schools and counting, and inspiring younger kids to explore coding through coding camps and after-school programs.
 We love this program, and we can’t wait to see what Leo and his fellow future engineers invent.”

 Last quarter, Bezos talked about Alexa, but only in passing.
-Amazon is nowhere near ready to break out the voice assistant out in its earnings reports.
+Amazon is nowhere near ready to break out the voice assistant in its earnings reports.
 Alexa is simply contributing to overall Amazon retail sales, which is of course the company’s main revenue driver.